-

 Why is Pakistan involved in the 2026 Iran War as peace broker?

-The 2026 Iran War, which erupted in February after joint US-Israeli airstrikes on Iran, has drawn global attention.
-While many nations have taken sides or stayed distant, Pakistan has emerged as one of the most active players — not as a combatant, but as a key diplomatic intermediary and peace broker.
-Officially neutral, Pakistan has
+Last Updated on 14/04/2026 by TodayWhy Editorial The 2026 Iran War, which erupted in February after joint US-Israeli airstrikes on Iran, has drawn global attention.
+While many nations have taken sides or stayed distant, Pakistan has emerged as one of the most active players — not as a combatant, but as a key diplomatic intermediary

 -